nielsjaspers/comicbook-reader/README.md

 Image Inversion: Option to invert comic page colors.

-**Installation**
-Prerequisites: Ensure Java 8 or above is installed.
+**Installation Prerequisites**: Ensure Java 8 or above is installed.
 Dependencies: Add required libraries, such as Jackson for JSON handling.

 **Clone Repository:**